top of page

 Please note, particularly on rounded items such as baubles, the slighest knock can also cause the over glaze to crack so treat them carefully and pack them with lots of padding.

-Crazing, or cracking of the outside glaze can happen to a piece worth a fiver just as much as a piece worth £500.
-It can happen 3 days after firing or 30 years... or never.
+Crazing, or cracking of the outside glaze can happen to a piece worth a fiver just as much as a piece worth £500, and most items will craze at some point. it can happen 3 days after firing or 30 years... or never.
 But with this advice you're much more likely to get 'forever' out of them!

 Outside Items